aabccd021/tiny-cookie-session/README.md

 The `tokenExpiresIn` value controls how frequently tokens are rotated when sessions are active.
 When a token expires but the session is still valid, the system generates a new token.
-The longer you set `tokenExpiresIn`, the longer an attacker can use a stolen token before session forking is detected.

 You should set this to a value as short as possible, but still longer than the longest HTTP request time your users might experience.